alexfernandez/alexfernandez.github.io/index.md

 ## Public Talks

+Videos of talks at events and conferences, from less to more embarrassing.

 * 2016-07-15: [FullStack DevOps](https://skillsmatter.com/skillscasts/8156-fullstack-devops)
 * 2015-05-13: [The Fluid Architecture](https://vimeo.com/136912284)
 * 2014-11-18: [Building an Analytics Database on a Dime](https://www.youtube.com/watch?v=F3rzQdCDxgg)